Dover is a port town in the South of England which is home to some very iconic white cliffs.. The White Cliffs of Dover.

 I went for lunch at The Pine Gardens Tea Room, it’s just slightly away from the coast and it was really nice.
 The staff were really friendly and they had a selection of drinks, cakes, baguettes and some slightly more substantial lunches so I would recommend popping in here if you’re hungry.

 It was then time to start the walk back.
 I think St Margarets Bay is the perfect turn around point, it’s far enough, but not too far!
 The walk of course was just as gorgeous on the way back and I spent some time just chilling on the edge, although it was quite scary!

 I’m so glad there aren’t barriers a long the coast as it would ruin it but at the same time I’m kind of surprised as some people get so close to the edge and it’s a long way down!

 It took me about 2 hours to walk back into Dover town, I believe you can get a bus from St Margaret’s town if you want to.
 I rushed through the town on the way back as I wanted to catch the fast train back to London and within an hour I was back in the busyness of London town wondering if those cliffs and that bright blue sea were all just a dream!

 I had such a good day there and I’m so glad I ticked it off my bucket list.
 I saw so many families and friends having picnics on the grass by the side of the cliffs so I hope I can go back another day and do the same thing as the view is so incredible!
 On a clear day you can see France and it’s pretty cool to see all the huge boats going in and out of the port.

-(On the subject of France though, my phone did pick up a French mobile phone carrier so make sure you don’t have roaming on as you might get charged.. even though you’re still in England!)
+(On the subject of France though, my phone did pick up a French mobile phone carrier so make sure you don’t have roaming on unless you have free European data as you might get charged.. even though you’re still in England!)

 If you have any questions, let me know in the comments below or by tweeting me!

-To SEE my trip to Dover, check out my Vlog here!
+To SEE my trip to Dover, check out my Vlog!